Applying for a Grant

 Is there a funding amount maximum and/or a range for funding?

 Coming into a new year with a new strategy, we want to remain flexible in relation to minimums and maximums and consider the scope of your work as well as its alignment with our priorities.

-Which organizations need to submit a concept in 2022?
+Which organizations need to submit a Concept?